openimsdk/open-im-server/deployments/deploy/README.md

 >Note: Ensure that infrastructure services like MinIO, Redis, and Kafka are running before deploying the main applications.

-Final, run all deployments and services
+3. run all deployments and services

 ```bash
 kubectl apply \